marcogallotta/plant-monitor/docs/internals.md

 `pi/camera.py` mocks the Raspberry Pi hardware (`picamera2`) until the device is available.
 The mock returns stub image bytes (`b"FAKEJPEG"`) so the upload and cleanup scripts can be tested without physical hardware.

 Upload attempts are retried if the backend is unreachable.
 Photos are cleaned up locally after 7 days.

+`run_upload()` checks the archive destination **before** reading bytes or POSTing.
+If both destination files already exist the source pair is deleted immediately (the archive is complete; no POST needed).
+If only one destination file exists the pair is left untouched — that is a partial-archive state that requires manual investigation.
+This pre-check prevents an infinite retry loop that would otherwise occur when a POST succeeds but the archive move is skipped due to a destination collision.

 ---